hejazizo/Git-Tutorial/README.md

 * Note: adding `README.md` does not work. `git` does not ignore readme files even if you add it to `.gitignore`.

 # Comparison

+* Note: All comparisons are done for files **tracked** by git.
+If file is not in the list of git tracked files (`git ls-files`), the changes will not be shown.

 ## |Working Directory| and |Staging Area|
 |Command|Description |
 |--|--|